heks/simple-peer/README.md

 # simple-peer

-The same as https://github.com/feross/simple-peer, but with `Uint8Array` instead of `Buffer` and without streaming features for smaller size
+The same as https://github.com/feross/simple-peer, but with `Uint8Array` instead of `Buffer`, without streaming features and with debugging module removed for smaller size

 ## LICENSE [MIT](LICENSE)